Introduction

 Pulse Modulation

-- Pulse Modulation may be used to transmit analog information such as continuous speech or data.
+- You can use pulse modulation to transmit analog information, such as continuous speech or data.

-- Continuous waveforms are sampled at regular intervals.
+- You sample continuous waveforms at regular intervals.

 - It has the advantage of ability to use constant amplitude pulses.

-- Pulse modulation may be subdivided into two categories, analog and digital.
+- You can subdivide pulse modulation into two categories: analog and digital.

 - In analog, the indication of sample amplitude may be indefinitely variable.

-- In digital, a code which indicates the sample amplitude to the nearest predetermined level is sent.
+- In digital pulse modulation, you send a code that indicates the sample’s amplitude to the nearest predetermined level.

 - Pulse-amplitude and pulse-time modulation are both analog, while the pulse code and delta modulation systems are both digital.